 Oh, this isn’t entirely about the parenting thing?
 Well, just as I’m not planning to have any children, I’m also settling into the realization that I may be single and unattached for the rest of my life.
 That’s admission is kind of tough for me as well, if not tougher than not planning for children.
 Which is why I haven’t thought too much about the whole “sharing the load monetarily” thing.
 But if I did have a significant other to share my life with (boyfriend, girlfriend, husband, wife, whatever), I would do my best to help them out and keep things equal, at least monetarily speaking.
 If they were to make more money and were able to financially support the two of us more than I would, that would be okay, although I would still aim to provide my share of the load.

 But if we’re talking about nothing more than a date, the gentleman in me would want to be willing to cover the full cost of the date, or at least share.
 However, I would never put my foot down and insist on paying in full; if they want to cover their share, I won’t stop them.
 True story: Many moons ago, I went out on a first date with a girl at a pizza place.
 When it came time to pay for the check, I offered to cover the whole cost, but she said, “No, that’s okay, I can pay for my share.”
-She held firm on that even after I asked, “Are you sure?”
-It was a sure sign that she was a strong person, that’s for sure.
+She held firm on that even after I politely asked, “Are you sure?”
+It was, for certain, a sign that she was a strong-willed person.
 (Our date was pretty much a dud, though; it was the only time I ever saw or talked to her. *sigh* Oh well.)